Iguazu Falls, Argentina & Brazil

 Birdwatching

-Near the Brazilian part of Iguazu Falls, there is the Parque das Aves bird sanctuary where you will find rare birds of 143 different species cohabiting with native birds brought from the Atlantic Rainforest.
-The bird sanctuary provides a chance to approach not only uncommon birds but also big and majestic ones, like the toucan, the macaw, and the flamingo.
+Near the Brazilian part of Iguazu Falls is the Parque das Aves bird sanctuary, where you will find rare birds of 143 different species cohabiting with native birds brought from the Atlantic Rainforest.
+The bird sanctuary provides a chance to approach not only uncommon birds, but also big and majestic ones, like the toucan, the macaw, and the flamingo.

 Conservation Efforts

-The recreational area also plays a part in biodiversity conservation measures, especially in terms of breeding and the recovery of threatened species.
+The recreational area also contributes to biodiversity conservation measures, especially regarding breeding and the recovery of threatened species.
 At the same time, guests can hypocritically attend lectures where they will also be told about the parks’ protection of these endangered animals.

 Cultural and Environmental Significance